JamesSullivan1/JamesSullivan1.github.io/_posts/2015-03-14-understanding-message-signalled-interrupts.md

 to determine which interrupt it should trigger on which Local APICs (which are generally one-one with the CPUs in the system).

-''Aside - Calling the MSI message a 'data' message is a bit of a misnomer.
-MSI messages cannot carry any data beyond the details of how the interrupt should be delivered.''
+(Aside -- Calling the MSI message a 'data' message is a bit of a misnomer.
+MSI messages cannot carry any data beyond the details of how the interrupt should be delivered.)

 An MSI-capable PCI device maintains two registers- the Message Data Register and the Message Address Register.
 The Data Register contains